-Portugal’s architectural legacy stretches from the homeland to Brazil and to Macau on the coast of China.
+Portugal’s architectural legacy stretches from the homeland to Brazil and to Macao (Macau) on the coast of China.

 The UNESCO World Heritage List includes over a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.